spaceskyentist/coding_setup_srshaver/step3_config_git.md

 You may be prompted to log into GitHub via your browser or VS Code.
 Do it... or else...

+Also, GitHub has required multifactor authetication.
+You may need to access GitHub first through SSH (secure shell protocol).
+Steps to do this are [found here]{https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent}.

 ### Option 6.2: If you have an established and populated GitHub repo:
 1. If you have a project folder, but it's not yet connected to GitHub do: